 MeshPoint.One was born during the Syrian refugee crisis when thousands of refugees were passing through Eastern Croatia.
 Transit camps were in need of reliable internet hotspots that were quick to set up and easy to manage.

 Valent, our CEO, decided to help.
-His wish was to help humanitarian organizations, response teams and volunteers to coordinate their actions and manage the crisis situation as well as to enable refugees to get in touch with their loved ones and to get critically required information.
+His wish was to help humanitarian organizations, response teams and volunteers to coordinate their actions and manage the crisis situation as well as to enable refugees to get in touch with their loved ones and access critically required information.

 He took an off shelf router and modified it with open source OpenWrt firmware, put it in a backpack together with a battery and USB 3G dongle, and became a walking Wi-Fi hotspot that provided internet access to those that needed it.